 Most people reading these words will know all about the ‘Master Manager’, Brian Clough and his association with the football world in the city of Nottingham but fewer will appreciate the other ‘master’ who operated a short distance away across the River Trent in the East Midlands city, Jimmy Sirrel.

-Jimmy managed the terminally less fashionable Trentside club, Notts.
-County for many years over two stays.
-Fondly remembered for taking the old club from the basement of English football through three promotions into the top-flight, Jimmy is deservedly commemorated at his old Meadow Lane stomping ground with a stand named after him.
+Jimmy managed the less fashionable Trentside club, Notts.
+County for many years over three stays.
+Fondly remembered for taking the old club from the basement of English football through three promotions into the top flight, Jimmy is deservedly commemorated at his old Meadow Lane stomping ground by a stand named after him.
 It’s fair to say that he achieved an awful lot with very modest resources – except a shrewd eye for a footballer.
 Jimmy was renowned for his ‘team’ ethos – rarely if ever would he single out a player for praise but rather would offer plaudits for a good team effort.
 Seldom would he criticise his team in the press, unlike his opposite number across the Trent who treated us to much mirth over the years with his scathing comments!
 Jimmy retired only a very few years ago at an advanced age being still in demand as a scout with Derby County.

 A friend and I were fortunate enough to briefly meet the little Glaswegian some months ago when he left a big impression on us.
 So much so in fact that Barbara and I had made an issue about our meeting him again some time.
 Many a Friday morning we’d meet up for a country walk hoping to bump into him in the same place afterwards for a more prolonged chat at the same pub.
 It became a bit of an in-joke joke actually as every week we wondered if it would be ‘the week’ when we finally saw him again.
 Barbara even began writing a book for her creative writing classes and called it ‘Looking for Jimmy Sirrel’.